Frumentius-Rev/Frumentius-Website/README.md

 # Frumentius-Website
-My personal webpage project, deployed using GitHub Pages.
+This is my personal webpage, deployed using GitHub Pages as part of my CYF course project.

 ## How to view
 You can view this webpage live on Github Page: